adsweet/Phylogenetics_Lab/Lab8/README.md

 [^1]: There are “targeted” genomic approaches that use baits to sequence specific, conserved regions of a genome, but these are still based on a reference genome.
 Two examples are Anchored Hybrid Enrichment (AHE) and Ultraconserved Elements (UCEs).

 Today, we will briefly introduce you to the data involved with phylogenomic analyses and cover a few approaches for analyzing and filtering large datasets.
+Be aware that there are many ways to work with large data sets for phylogenetic analysis.
+Today's lab covers one approach.

+__Objectives__

+In this lab, you will:

+1. Learn the basic structure of genomic data files.
+2. Learn one pipeline for aligning, filtering, and analyzing genomic data for phylogenetic analysis.

 ### Exercise 8.1